candidtim/vagrant-appindicator/README.md

 1. Extend to support Docker (and probably VirtualBox?)
 2. Handle more statuses (not only poweroff and running, but also other transit and error statuses)
+3. Get better icons for states (indicate state with colors?)

 ## Documentation